-The mythical and eternal Northern India, full of contrasts with the Hindu temples, the large megalopolis cities with traffic jams, and its colorful festivals, it is there that the greatest cultural shock awaits you.
+The mythical and eternal Northern India, full of contrasts with the Hindu temples, Indian monuments, the large megalopolis cities with traffic jams, and its colorful festivals, it is there that the greatest cultural shock awaits you.

 Or southern India, softer and more pleasant, less poor, and often recommended for a first trip to India with its tropical climate and beautiful beaches.

 If you are backpacking without a tour operator, it is advisable to prepare your itinerary before you leave for India.

 In India, the train and the bus network is very well developed, and although it is sometimes (very) uncomfortable, you can go anywhere with it!

 It is also an opportunity to make unforgettable encounters!

 However, one golden rule must be followed: take your time!
 Late arrivals is the rule and it is better to be flexible in your schedules to travel peacefully.

 Obtain a visa: